 Maho Bay is a favorite amongst both locals and tourists due to its beautiful white sandy beaches and towering coconut palm trees.

-The middle of the shallow bay has an extensive seagrass bed which happens to be green turtles favorite food so they are frequently spotted here.
+I found that the best place for spotting turtles was in the middle of the shallow bay as it has an extensive seagrass bed which happens to be green turtles favorite food!

 As well as turtles, you’ll be able to swim with rays, tropical fish and maybe even an octopus.

-The waters here are super clear and very calm so you’ll get an excellent view of the turtles.
+My favorite thing about Maho Bay is the fact that the waters are super clear and very calm so you’ll get an excellent view of the turtles.

 For the ultimate luxury experience, you can book a private full-day boat charter and explore St John at your own leisure.